 - How can I invest my money to get higher returns?

-- How can I finance my own home with pension funds?
+- How can I finance my own home using my retirement savings?

 - How can I best plan my retirement to save on taxes?